CreworkTeam/b2b-website/README.md

 Currently, we have our components for the landing page in the `src/components/` directory.
 We created components because each file doesn’t have many lines of code.
 We will place our images or other static content into the `public/` directory, and we’ll try to organize them by grouping similar items into folders.

+### 🛠️ Working Branch
+We are using the `feature/Website-updates` branch to integrate the crework-dashboard components and pages.

 ## 🧞 Commands